 The following organisations and groups are active within the parish.
-For further information about becoming involved with any of these groups please contact the parish priest, Fr John Adams, or the parish secretary, Wilma Vertogen on 352 9275.
+For further information about becoming involved with any of these groups please contact the parish priest, Fr Benito Velasco, the assistant parish priest Fr Do Nguyen or the parish secretary, Wilma Vertogen on 352 9275.

 Currently twelve teams of children in Year 7 & 8 are rostered to serve at Sunday Mass once every four weeks.
-They are given training by Fr John and commit to twelve months of service.
+They are given training by the parish priest and commit to twelve months of service.
 They also participate in special festivals and funeral Masses if they are available.

 Bereavement Care Group